-To comply with federal regulations, international students must register for at least 9 credits per semester, unless they have earned close to the 30 credits required for the M.S. degree or close to the 72 credits required for the Ph.D. degree.
-In the latter case, the student may submit the Reduced Credit/Course Load Form to the Graduate Director for approval and may be allowed to register for as few as 1 credit per semester.
-International students are advised to work closely with their international advisor when considering a reduced credit load and review forms at http://globalservices.rutgers.edu/content/Forms/Registered\F-1\and\J-1\Students.html.
+To comply with federal regulations, international students must register for at least 9 credits per semester, unless they have earned close to the 30 credits required for the M.S. degree or close to the 72 credits required for the PhD degree.
+In the latter case, the student may submit the Reduced Credit/Course Load Form to the NSGP Director or Co-Directors for approval and may be allowed to register for as few as 1 credit per semester.
+International students are advised to work closely with their international advisor when considering a reduced credit load and review forms at https://global.rutgers.edu/resources-forms/visiting-students.

-K. Guidelines On Time For Review And Assessment Of Qualifying Exams, Theses And Dissertations
+2.5 Guidelines On Time for Review and Assessment of Qualifying Exams, Dissertations, Theses, and Critical Essays

-The Nutritional Sciences Graduate Program strives to maintain a culture of mutual respect between students and faculty members, as is expected of all graduate programs within the School of Graduate Studies.
-In particular, students must allow sufficient time for faculty members to review and assess their work and faculty members must be as prompt as circumstances allow in responding to their students with such assessments.
+The NSGP strives to maintain a culture of mutual respect between students and faculty members, as outlined in the Rutgers University Code of Conduct and SGS Policies and Procedures.
+In keeping with this, students must allow sufficient time for faculty members to review and assess their work, and faculty members must be as prompt as circumstances allow in responding to their students with such assessments.

-It is the responsibility of students and advisors to keep committees informed and engaged throughout the process of the student's research and to ensure that the committee is given adequate time to assess the final product before it is defended.
+It is the responsibility of both students and major advisors to keep committees informed and engaged throughout the process of the student's research and to ensure that the committee is given adequate time to assess the final product before it is defended.

-Advisors should be given at least 2 weeks to provide feedback to students on qualifying exams and proposals.
-Students should ask the advisor about pending deadlines as well as take into account the likely need for revisions to their theses, dissertations, and other scholarly works.
+Advisors should be given at least 2 weeks to provide feedback to students on dissertation proposal drafts, thesis drafts, critical essay drafts, or other manuscript drafts.
+Students should ask the advisor about pending deadlines as well as consider the likely need for revisions to their scholarly works.
 It is recommended that initial drafts of major projects be submitted to the advisor as soon as possible and at least 2 months prior to the final deadline so that multiple revisions are possible, as needed.
-A faculty advisor may require more time to review a document under certain conditions (including but not limited to travel, illness, vacation, university holidays, end-of-semester workload, and documents from multiple graduate students to review at the same time).
+A major advisor may require more time to review a document under certain conditions (e.g., including but not limited to travel, illness, vacation, university holidays, end-of-semester workload, and documents from multiple graduate students to review at the same time).

-Committees should be provided theses and dissertations at least two weeks prior to the defense (note some committees may request more than 2 weeks).
-It is the responsibility of the faculty members to complete the review within this time-period.
+Committees should be provided with the dissertation proposal, final dissertation, final thesis, and final critical essay at least two weeks prior to the defense (note: some committees may request more than 2 weeks).
+It is the responsibility of the committee members to complete document review within this time period.
 Advanced feedback to the student prior to the defense date is allowed, if warranted.

-Graduate students and faculty members should be in regular communication with each other with regard to these timelines.
-Students should alert faculty members to their intention to submit work at a certain time and faculty members should indicate their expectations for the timing of their responses.
+Graduate students and committee members should be in regular communication with each other regarding these timelines.
+Students should alert the major advisor and committee members of their intention to submit work at a certain time and committee members should indicate their expectations for the timing of their responses.